 Step 7: Exhaust system inspection

-In case of any leaks along the exhaust line which usually occurs at the connection points, the welds, and the gaskets.
+In case of any leaks along the exhaust line which usually occur at the connection points, the welds, and the gaskets.
 Find the place of leakages and repair them immediately by a technician.

 Step 8: Operating Inspections